 It is barely eight:30 a.M.

 “Any time you are speakme about looking for the following generation of leaders for faculties in rural areas, it’s a real undertaking,” stated Allen Pratt, govt director of the National Rural Education Association.
-“A long term ago principals used to live 20 or 30 years, and now you’re searching at a 3-to-five-yr window before they circulate up to something else.”
+“A long term ago, principals used to live 20 or 30 years, and now you’re searching at a 3-to-five-yr window before they circulate up to something else.”

 People like Snyder.

 The forty five-yr-old grew up in a metropolis in northern Colorado now not unlike this one, he says, although there had been mountains in preference to flatlands and the local farms grew “potatoes rather than melons.”
 His father was a principal who rose to the superintendent.
-Even though Snyder headed off to university at Colorado State University to become a physician, he subsequently switched to education research and became a chemistry teacher.
+Even though Snyder headed off to Colorado State University to become a physician, he subsequently switched to education research and became a chemistry teacher.